mchobby/esp8266-upy/grove-5-way-switch/readme_ENG.md

 The level shifter is used ti convert the 5V SDA and SCL I2C lines (Grove) to 3.3V (Pico) and vice-versa.

+__Note:__ this grove module can also be powered with 3.3V, in such case you do not need to use a _level shifter_.

 ![Grove 5 way switch to Raspberry-Pi Pico](docs/_static/grove-5-way-switch-to-pico.jpg)

 # Test